Our top pick for

 We're not expecting Colfax Corporation to pay a dividend over the next 12 months.

 Beta is a measure of a share's volatility in relation to the market.
-The market (NYSE average) beta is 1, while Colfax Corporation's is 1.8908.
-This would suggest that Colfax Corporation's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+The market (NYSE average) beta is 1, while Colfax Corporation's is 2.2209.
+This would suggest that Colfax Corporation's shares are significantly more volatile than the average for this exchange and represent a higher risk.

 Colfax Corporation operates as a diversified technology company worldwide.
 The company operates through two segments, Medical Technology and Fabrication Technology.
 The Medical Technology segment offers orthopedic solutions, including orthopedic devices and braces, reconstructive and surgical implants, footwear, bone growth stimulators, and software and services spanning the full continuum of patient care, as well as injury prevention, rehabilitation, pain management, and physical therapy under the Aircast, Chattanooga, CMF, Compex, DonJoy, ProCare, DJO Surgical, Dr. Comfort, Exos, and MotionMD brand names.
 Its products are used by orthopedic specialists, spine surgeons, primary care physicians, pain management specialists, physical therapists, podiatrists, chiropractors, athletic trainers, and other healthcare professionals to treat patients with musculoskeletal conditions resulting from degenerative diseases, deformities, traumatic events, and sports related injuries.
 This segment sells its products through independent distributors, such as healthcare professionals, consumer retail stores, and pharmacies; and direct and independent salespersons.
 The Fabrication Technology segment formulates, develops, manufactures, and supplies consumable products and equipment for use in cutting, joining, and automated welding of steels, aluminum, and other metals and metal alloys.
 It also provides welding consumables comprising electrodes, cored and solid wires, and fluxes using a range of specialty and other materials; and cutting consumables, such as electrodes, nozzles, and shields and tips under the ESAB brand name.
 This segment sells its products through independent distributors and direct sales to the infrastructure, wind power, marine, pipelines, mobile/off-highway equipment, oil, gas, and mining markets.
 Colfax Corporation was founded in 1860 and is headquartered in Annapolis Junction, Maryland.